A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-For dense matrices, we exclusively used synthetic data generated using both \code{randSPDDense} and \code{randSPDDenseDD}.
-We first discuss the results of the relatively ``ill-conditioned'' matrices with $n$, the number of rows and columns being sizes 5000, 7500, 10000, 12500, and 15000 that were generated using \code{randSPDDense}.
+\textbf{Results.} For dense matrices, we first used synthetic matrices generated using~\code{randSPDDense}; these are relatively ill-conditioned matrices.
+We experimented with values of $n$ (number of rows and columns of $\matA$) in the set $\{5,000,\ 7,500,\ 10,000,\ 12,500,\ 15,000\}$.
 The three key points pertaining to these matrices are shown in Figure~\ref{fig:dense}.
-First, we discuss the effect of $m$, the number of terms in the Taylor series used to approximate $\logdet{\matA}$; panel~\ref{fig:dense-accuracy} depicts our results for the sequential case.
-On the y-axis, we see the relative error, which is measured against the exact $\logdet{\matA}$ as computed using Cholesky factorization.
-We see that for these ``ill-conditioned'' matrices, for small values of $m<4$, the relative error (in \%) is high.
-However, for all values of $m>=4$, we see that the error drops down significantly and stabilizes.
-Note that in each iteration, all random processes were re-seeded with new values; we have plotted the error bars throughout Figure~\ref{fig:dense}.
-However, the standard deviation in both accuracy and time was consistently small; indeed, it is not visible to the naked eye at scale.
+First, we discuss the effect of $m$, the number of terms in the Taylor series used to approximate $\logdet{\matA}$; Figure~\ref{fig:dense-accuracy} depicts our results for the sequential case.
+On the $y$-axis, we see the relative error, which is measured against the exact $\logdet{\matA}$ as computed via the Cholesky factorization.
+We observe that for these ill-conditioned matrices, for small values of $m$ (less than four) the relative error is high.
+However, for all values of $m\geq 4$, we observe that the error drops significantly and stabilizes.
+We note that in each iteration, all random processes were re-seeded with new values; we have plotted the error bars throughout Figure~\ref{fig:dense}.
+The standard deviation for both accuracy and time was consistently small; indeed, it is not visible to the naked eye at scale.
 To see the benefit of approximation, we look at Figure~\ref{fig:dense-speedup-m} together with Figure~\ref{fig:dense-accuracy}.
-For example, at $m=4$, for all matrices, we get at least a factor of 2 speedup.
-However, as can be seen, as $n$ gets larger, the speedups afforded by the approximation also increase.
-For example, for $n=15000$, the speedup at $m=4$ is nearly $6x$; from panel~\ref{fig:dense-accuracy}, we see that at $m=4$, the relative error between the exact and approximate quantities of $\logdet{\matA}$ is around $4\%$.
-This speedup is expected as Cholesky factorization requires $O(n^3)$ operations; the approximation only relies on matrix-matrix products where one of the matrices have a small number of columns ($p$).
-Notice that $p$ depends entirely on $\delta{}$ and $\varepsilon{}$, and is subsequently independent from $n$; this makes Algorithm~\ref{alg1} scalable.
-Finally, we discuss the parallel speedup in panel~\ref{fig:dense-speedup-np}, which shows the relative speedup of the approximate algorithm with respect to the baseline Cholesky algorithm.
-For this, we set $m=4$ and varied the number of processes, $np$, from $1$ to $60$.
-The main take away from panel~\ref{fig:dense-speedup-np} is that the approximate algorithm provides nearly the same or increasingly better speedups relative to a parallelized version of the exact (Cholesky) algorithm.
-For example, for $n=15000$, the speedups for using the approximate algorithm are consistently better that $6.5x$.
-The absolute values for $\logdet{\matA}$ and timing along with the baseline numbers for this experiment are given in Table~\ref{tbl:dense-abs}.
-We report the numbers in Table~\ref{tbl:dense-abs} at $m=4$ at which point, we have low relative error.
-For the second set of dense experiments, we generated diagonally dominant matrices using \code{randSPDDenseDD}; we were able to quickly generate and run benchmarks on matrices of $n=10000, 20000, 30000, 40000$ due to the relatively simpler procedure involved in matrix generation.
-In this set of of experiments, due to the diagonal dominance, all matrices were ``well-conditioned''.
-The results of our experiments on these ``well-conditioned'' matrices are presented in Figure~\ref{fig:dense-dd} and show a marked improved over the results presented in Figure~\ref{fig:dense}.
-First, notice that very few terms of the Taylor series (i.e., small $m$) are sufficient to get high accuracy approximations; this is apparent from panel~\ref{fig:dense-dd-accuracy}.
-In fact, we see that even at $m=2$, we are near convergence and at $m=3$, for most of the matrices, we have near-zero relative error.
-This experimental result, when taken together with panel~\ref{fig:dense-dd-speedup-m} is encouraging; at $m=2$, we seem to not only have near-exact approximation of $\logdet{\matA}$, but also have at least $5x$ speedup.
-Like in Figure~\ref{fig:dense}, the speedups are better for larger matrices.
-For example, for $n=40000$, the speedup at $m=2$ is nearly $20x$.
-We conclude our analysis by presenting panel~\ref{fig:dense-dd-speedup-np}, which like panel~\ref{fig:dense-speedup-np}, drives home the point that at any level of parallelism, Algorithm~\ref{alg1} maintains it's relative performance over the exact (Cholesky) factorization.
-The absolute values for $\logdet{\matA}$ and timing along with the baseline for this experiment are given in Table~\ref{tbl:dense-dd-abs}.
-We report the numbers in Table~\ref{tbl:dense-abs} at $m=2$ at which point, we have low relative error.
+For example, at $m=4$, for all matrices, we get at least a factor of two speedup.
+As $n$ gets larger, the speedups of the approximation also increase.
+For example, for $n=15,000$, the speedup at $m=4$ is nearly six-fold.
+In terms of accuracy, Figure~\ref{fig:dense-accuracy} shows that at $m=4$, the relative error is approximately $4\%$.
+This speedup is expected as the Cholesky factorization requires $O(n^3)$ operations; Algorithm~\ref{alg1a} only relies on matrix-matrix products where one of the matrices has a small number of columns (equal to $p$), which is independent of $n$.